Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 Describe the preparation for chemotherapy

-I had mentally and emotionally prepared to have my whole lung removed, had gone through all the testing around it.
-They send you through breathing tests where they put you in this soundproof booth thing, and then they have you breathing in and out of a tube.
+I had mentally and emotionally prepared to have my whole lung removed and had gone through all the testing around it.
+They send you through breathing tests, where they put you in this soundproof booth thing, and then they have you breathing in and out of a tube.

 I was mentally and emotionally prepared for that, so when they hit me with another direction, it was all over again.
 I didn’t know how to react.
 I didn’t know what to think.